 Geranium ‘Americana Red‘

-The purest of all colors in terms of composition, white is considered in most cultures to be symbolic of goodness and light.
-It can also indicate cleanliness and is the color of perfection.
+The purest of all colors in terms of composition, white is considered by most cultures to represent goodness and light.
+It can also indicate cleanliness and perfection.
 On the American flag, the white stripes signify purity and innocence.